 Once classified, each proposal is sent to the two corresponding AZA Committee Chairs who coordinate the first tier review.
-These AZA Committees include the: Animal Health Committee, Animal Welfare Committee, Conservation Education Committee, Field Conservation Committee, Wildlife Conservation and Management Committee, and Research and Technology Committee.
+These AZA Committees include the: Animal Health Committee, Animal Population Management Committee, Animal Welfare Committee, Aquarium Affairs, Conservation Education Committee, Research and Technology Committee, and Wildlife Conservation Committee.
 Taxon Advisory Groups, Species Survival Plan® Programs, and Scientific Advisory Groups may be called on to provide expert input on relevant proposals.
 The Committee Chairs then distribute each proposal to at least three reviewers who provide required comments and rank the proposals in a specified manner.

 Membership on the SAC is determined by position in the AZA community and may change with the appointment of new Chairs by the incoming AZA President and the election of new Board members.
 SAC members can designate individuals to represent them at meetings.
 In the event of a conflict of interest (i.e., the member, their institution, or a conservation program they chair is being considered for a grant), Chairs must excuse themselves from the discussion of that particular proposal.

 Because the amount of funds requested is typically larger than the amount of funds available, only the highest ranked proposals are recommended for funding.
 The AZA Board of Directors makes final decisions regarding all CGF awards.
 All applicants are informed of the Board's decisions in early September.
 Public announcements of awards are typically made at the AZA Annual Conference in September.